-Some people believe that because they say the right things and do “what’s required” of them in treatment that they are working the program.
-We find that these people never actually change their behavior and nearing the end of their treatment they begin to act the same or similar to when they first came in.
+Some people believe that because they say the right things and do “what’s required” of them in treatment that they are working in the program.
+We find that these people never actually change their behavior; nearing the end of their treatment they begin to act the same as or similar to when they first came in.
 The recovery mask drops and we see the person for who they really are.
-Compliance is a dangerous dynamic, as most of the time the person doesn’t really know that they are being compliant.
-We have often hear people saying but I don’t understand what the problem is, I’m doing all the right things, getting all my assignments done, participating in group and really dealing with all my issues.
-So what’s the problem ?
+Compliance is a dangerous dynamic, as most of the time, the person doesn’t really know that they are being compliant.
+We have often heard people saying “but I don’t understand what the problem is, I’m doing all the right things, getting all my assignments done, participating in group and really dealing with all my issues.
+So what’s the problem?”

 It’s a good question.

 The problem is that without surrender you won’t change.
 So where does the surrender come from and how can we make it happen?

 The birth of surrender comes from the acceptance we experience in step one.
 Surrender to most people implies that they have lost, they are giving up, the fight is over.
 Addicts are not the easiest people to deal with when it comes to losing or letting go so the concept is foreign.
 But it is a must; we need to surrender to the fact that within us we don’t have the power or ability to stop using substances.
 That left to our own devices we will use or abuse substances till it kills us.
 The second part of that surrender is accepting that we need help from external sources in order to get into recovery.

 Counter productive belief systems in recovery sound like this.

 - I’ve got this.